-E72.4 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.
+E72.4 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 An inherited urea cycle disorder associated with deficiency of the enzyme ornithine carbamoyltransferase, transmitted as an x-linked trait and featuring elevations of amino acids and ammonia in the serum.
 Clinical features, which are more prominent in males, include seizures, behavioral alterations, episodic vomiting, lethargy, and coma. (menkes, textbook of child neurology, 5th ed, pp49-50)

 An x-linked urea cycle metabolic disorder characterized by deficiency of ornithine carbamoyltransferase, resulting in the accumulation of amino acids and ammonia in the serum.
 Signs and symptoms include seizures, delayed growth, behavioral changes, ataxia, lethargy, and coma.